sgmalik/software_engineering_final/docs/game_engine_doc.md

 **players_turn**: to be used in game_engine so the GUI knows when its the players turn **active_players**: returns an array of all the players that are active in a hand

+## Engine
+**currently unimplemented**

+the Engine class works as an inbetween between the GUI and our game logic.
+Ideally, the only functions that will be called from the GameEngine will be current_state_of_the_game which will use (dealer,player,game_eval,hand_eval, etc) to return an object containing all the information the GUI needs.
+A start street wrapper function and a next_street wrapper.
+As well as functions to start a round, and start game.

+Most of the information that GUI gets should be from current_state_of_the_game, and this object shouldn't contain any classes that we use in game_engine.
+It should be a string representation of the state of the game.